Tag Archives: Travel

 Leave a comment

-Filed under antiques, DESTINATIONS - Iowa
+Filed under antiques, Iowa

 Archie Bunker’s chair!
 Ben Franklin’s Walking stick!
 American Stories exhibit at D.C.’s Smithsonian!